Local Escapes

 Aberfeldy River

-The Aberfeldy River camping area has eight sites on offer, so during peak periods you're going to want to get there early.
+The Aberfeldy River camping area in Baw Baw National Park has eight sites on offer, so during peak periods you're going to want to get there early.

 You'll need a 4WD to access the campground, and it's not suitable for caravans, so you're going to need to bring all your gear with you.